 Recently, media attention has fallen on cases of footballers who have developed dementia such as that of former England football star Jeff Astle, a prolific header of the ball, who died of early-onset dementia in 2002.
 Reports that four of the eight surviving members of the 1966 world cup-winning squad are living with dementia have also led to calls for more research into a possible link.

-The study featuring in the news today can’t tell us whether footballers are more likely to develop dementia, but it could point to a relationship between football and CTE.
+A study where repetitive low-impact head injury was linked with dementia in footballers featured received a lot of attention in the media in early 2017.
+It can’t tell us whether footballers are more likely to develop dementia, but it could point to a relationship between football and CTE.
 The researchers examined brain tissue of six ex-footballers who died with dementia.
 They found that four of the six had CTE.
 For comparison, the authors note that just 12% of older people with dementia would generally be expected to have CTE.
 While this is an extremely small study, it does suggest that CTE might not just be an issue for more obviously high contact sports.
 However, as several of those in this study also had changes in their brain associated with other neurodegenerative diseases like Alzheimer’s, we also can’t conclude that the CTE damage was behind their symptoms.
 It’s early days for what we can conclude from this study but it does shine fresh light on the need for larger and more detailed studies to improve our understanding and inform approaches to ensure people can enjoy sports safely.

 More than 265 million people play football making it the most popular sport on earth.
 Like all sports, it’s a way that people can be physical activity and socially engaged – two lifestyle factors that are associated with a reduced risk of dementia as well as numerous other health benefits.
 More research is needed to shed light on how aspects of sports like football and rugby might impact brain health, but these findings will need to be considered in the context of the well-established benefits of leading a healthy life.